ParsaBordbar/handy_shortcuts/doc.md

 System displays a confirmation message on the screen.

-4. Handle Cool-down
+4. #### Handle Cooldown
 Actor: System

-Description: The system enforces a cool-down period between gesture actions to prevent spamming.
+Description: The system enforces a cooldown period between gesture actions to prevent spamming.

 Flow:

 System detects a gesture.

-System checks if the cool-down period has passed since the last action.
+System checks if the cooldown period has passed since the last action.

-If cool-down has passed, the system triggers the action and resets the timer.
+If cooldown has passed, the system triggers the action and resets the timer.

-5. Display Feedback
+5. #### Display Feedback
 Actor: System

 Description: The system provides visual feedback on the webcam feed when a gesture is detected and an action is triggered.